juju/docs/src/en/tutorial-k8s-static-pv.md

  - that you're using Ubuntu 18.04 LTS
  - that Juju (stable snap channel) is installed.
 See the [Installing Juju][install] page.
  - that a credential for the 'aws' cloud has been added to Juju.
-See the [Credentials][credentials] page.
+See the [Using Amazon AWS with Juju][clouds-aws] page.

 ## Installing Kubernetes

 Let's begin by creating a controller.
-We're calling 'aws-k8s':
+We'll call it 'aws-k8s':

 ```bash
 juju bootstrap --config charmstore-url=https://api.staging.jujucharms.com/charmstore aws aws-k8s
 ```

 !!!
 Note:
-    We've used the staging Charm Store in these instructions as the standard
-    site does not yet support Kubernetes charms.
+    We've used the staging Charm Store in these instructions as the standard site does not yet support Kubernetes charms.

-Deploy Kubernetes using the 'kubernetes-core' bundle, which will give us a minimalist cluster:
+Deploy Kubernetes using the 'kubernetes-core' bundle:

 ```bash
 juju deploy kubernetes-core